 Specific objectives of the Bednarski lab are:

-- Determine the role of aberrant polyunsaturated fatty acid metabolism in development of lipotoxic cardiomyopathy.
-The working hypothesis is that restoration of proper membrane composition will result in the mitigation of cardiometabolic stress and heart dysfunction.
+The working hypothesis is that restoration of proper membrane composition will result in the mitigation of cardiometabolic stress and heart dysfunction. - Identify the lipid metabolism pathways associated with diabetic cardiomyopathy pathogenesis.

-- Identify the lipid metabolism pathways associated with diabetic cardiomyopathy pathogenesis.
-The working hypothesis is that adjusting fatty acid transport, synthesis, and utilization will alleviate lipotoxic effects and inhibit cardiac steatosis and inflammation.
+The working hypothesis is that adjusting fatty acid transport, synthesis, and utilization will alleviate lipotoxic effects and inhibit cardiac steatosis and inflammation. - Ascertain the role of pyruvate metabolism in the progression of steatotic liver disease.

 Our central hypothesis is that identifying and targeting processes connected with aberrant lipid metabolism will result in the alleviation of lipotoxic effects and the mitigation of metabolic dysfunction.
 We expect to uncover druggable nodes that can be modulated in vivo with low risk of side effects.

-Additionally, we are working on a highly innovative pilot project that harnesses the potential of epigenetics to uncover the mechanism behind "healthy obesity" using hibernating 13-lined ground squirrels as a model.
+- Harnessing the potential of epigenetics, we aim to uncover the mechanism behind "healthy obesity" using hibernating 13-lined ground squirrels as a novel model organism.

 Tomasz Bednarski, Assistant Professor